 I'm happy that you've landed on my site and happier still to tell you about the very special stories I have written about life as I knew it growing up during the golden age of vinyl records.

-Hi.
+Hi, and welcome.
 My name is Danny Sandrik and this is my wife Susie.
 I decided to add this About Me page because people often ask who I am and how I came to build a website featuring stories about my vinyl record collection.

 Some people just want to know who that person is hiding behind the web pages.
 I'll share with you why I built this website and just who that guy is writing these pages.
 First, a little about me.